jason-davey/studio/TECHNICAL_SPEC.md

 # Technical Specification & Release Guide: SecureTomorrow Landing Page A/B Testing Platform

 ## 1. Introduction

 ### 1.1.
 Purpose of the Application
 This Next.js application serves as a comprehensive platform for creating, configuring, and previewing content variations for the SecureTomorrow landing page.
 It follows a guided 5-step workflow: ingesting page recommendations, building/previewing the page, adjusting content, configuring A/B test variations (primarily for the Hero Section), and preparing for deployment via Firebase.
 It leverages AI for content suggestions (optionally guided by user-provided campaign themes/keywords) and includes a guided walkthrough for new users.
+It also integrates Datadog RUM for performance monitoring and includes a client-side feedback mechanism.

 ### 1.2.
 High-Level Functionality
 - **Guided Workflow:** A 5-step accordion interface (Review, Build, Adjust, A/B Configure, Deploy).